 The Beginner’s Guide to WordPress 404 Error Pages

 The content you post on your website — whether part of a page or post — is usually permanent.
-However, if an issue arises (be it technical or otherwise), an item of content may not display.
+However, if an issue arises (either technical or otherwise), an item of content may not display.
 Instead, it triggers a 404 error, which isn’t good news for your website or its users.

 In a nutshell, a 404 error signifies that a web page is not found.
 However, unlike other errors, they’re usually displayed on dedicated pages.
 With a customized and optimized 404 error page, you can get visitors back on the right track.